Every day, it seems there’s a new hack or data breach that makes modern computer users wonder if being online is really worth it.

 For Gmail, start at Google’s account preferences page.
 Click Delete Products and log in, then delete Gmail and/or any other Google services you’re planning to dump, such as Google+.

 Maybe you’ve decided your personal outlook for Outlook isn’t rosy.
-You can actually get rid of all your Microsoft-owned accounts in one fell swoop, including Skype, OneDrive and Xbox Live, if you like.
+You can actually get rid of all your Microsoft-owned accounts in one fell swoop, if you like, including Skype, OneDrive and Xbox Live.
 Microsoft’s support page will walk you through the procedure as long as you’re signed in — just scroll down to “To close your account” and follow the instructions.

 Yahoo also has a step-by-step walk-through to help you delete your mail or other Yahoo accounts.
 Before you do, be sure you don’t need the account for any Yahoo-owned services, such as Yahoo Groups or Tumblr.